 If you are not 100% sure about the things above, then do not use it.
 If you do, you will probably get it wrong and this will lower your band score.

-Below are some key words and phrases for the four most common IELTS Task 2 essay topics:
+Below are some keywords and phrases for the three most common IELTS Task 2 essay topics: